 Lourmarin

-The 19th century brought prosperity but also periods of insecurity.
-In 1921, a turning point occurred when Robert Laurent-Vibert, a scholar and art enthusiast, acquired and restored the ruined château.
-Upon his death, he bequeathed the château to the Academy of Sciences, Agriculture, Arts, and Letters of Aix-en-Provence, with the condition of creating a foundation to host young artists, making Lourmarin a true "Villa Medici" in the Luberon.
+The 19th century brought a certain prosperity, but also periods of instability.
+In 1921, a major turning point came when Robert Laurent-Vibert, scholar and art lover, acquired and restored the ruined château.
+Upon his death, he bequeathed the château to the Academy of Sciences, Agriculture, Arts and Letters of Aix-en-Provence, on the condition that a foundation be created there to host young artists.

 Explore Lourmarin and its surroundings on foot or by bike